tiborh/writings/doll_tale.md

 ## 五 ##

 After about a further year or so of roving the roads of the country, she reached the edge of a forest, and decided to continue among the trees.
 In the heart of the thick, she came across a dilapidated shrine.
 No statue, the name worn off, illegible.
-It took her some time but she restored the abode and reclaimed a little courtyard and garden around out it.
+It took her some time but she restored the abode and reclaimed a little courtyard and garden around it.
 On the pedestal she chiselled 'Sopora', and took her place as a kami (神).

 __終__